 As you probably know, backlinks are an important part of app rankings on the Play Store and on the web.
 So you need to have a plan to steadily build backlinks from highly related and reputable websites.

 As you can see, a lot of their backlinks come from coupon sites.
 A little research can go a long way here.

 All you need is one high-profile mention to get the ball rolling for your app.

 Which SDKs are They Using?

-This is a little more technical, but if you want to find out what kind of technology an app uses, you can use a site like Mighty Signal to do some research.
-The free version will give you a partial list of installed and uninstalled SDKs.
+This is a little more technical, but if you want to find out what kind of technology an app uses, you can use our SDK intelligence tool.

 For less complex apps, this may be enough for you to understand their stack and possibly implement some of the same elements in your app.
 Here’s an example from the ESPN app.

 Get Their Keywords